-Over to the Left Bank of the Gironde and up into the Médoc now.
-I've overlooked this wine in the past because it has a rather stodgy, old fashioned label, though our recent tastings show I've been guilty of judging this book by its cover.
+Over to the Left Bank of the Gironde and up into the Médoc.
+I've overlooked this wine in the past because it has a rather staid, old fashioned label, though our recent tastings show I've been guilty of judging this book by its cover.
 The 2012 is in fact a really attractive Cru Bourgeois and just hitting its window of maturity.
 The previous owner, Denis Fabre, did a sterling job over many years with this 43-hectare vineyard before selling up in 2018 to Emmanuel Martin, who comes from a wine trading family not far from us at Bauduc.
 The winery is pretty standard, for now, but we were fairly blown away by the long-standing investment in the underground barrel cellar.

 Do have a quick glance at the small selection of photos below.